ipavl/wintersmith-themes/readme.md

 * **ws-nav**: the original Wintersmith theme with a navigation menu above the site title.

-* **ws-nav-notagline**: the original Wintersmith theme without the description tagline, and the site title (logo) and the navigation menu are on the same line.
+* **ws-nav-notagline**: the original Wintersmith theme with a navigation menu and no description tagline.
+The site title and the navigation menu are on the same line.